-West Suffolk serves a population of 170,700 across two predominantly rural districts in the heart of East Anglia.
+West Suffolk serves a population of 177,400 across a predominantly rural area in the heart of East Anglia.

 The 2001 Census showed that the number of residents over 65 in West Suffolk was slightly below the national average.
 Improved health and wellbeing has shown an increase in ageing population both nationally and in West Suffolk.
-The 2011 census showed percentage of over 65s in West Suffolk had risen to

-17.97%; this is now above the national average and projected to increase.
+The 2011 census showed percentage of over 65s in West Suffolk had risen to 17.97%; this is now above the national average and projected to increase.
 Many older people bring a wealth of experience and skills which they are willing to share voluntarily throughout their retirement, and these opportunities need to be developed.
 Some older people need extensive support to continue living independent lives and this inevitably creates pressures on all public sector services.